 Career opportunity, Wonderful Job, Start your own Business?
 Want to be a successful author, inventor, sales agent or advisor?
 Want the returns from owning your own successful business?
 Want to reap the rewards of working for yourself?
 Almost the whole population think they ‘have a book in them’, and others believe they can write a best seller or start their own business.
 Whether it is a cottage industry or manufacturing and marketing their own ‘inventions’ they all want financial success.

 Many want to become authors or writers and others who seek career avenues where they as individuals are basically marketing themselves, choose to use the services of businesses who may promise their guaranteed success – some of these businesses look OK on the surface and will ask for an advance fee for accepting you on their 'books'.
 It seems like a quick way in to success.
-Unfortunately, little or nothing is likely to be provided in return for your advance fee, as these are often called advance fee frauds
+Unfortunately, little or nothing is likely to be provided in return for your advance fee, as these are often called 'advance fee frauds'.

-Prize draw winnings - You get a phone call or a letter, informing you that you just won a prize in a prize draw.
+Prize draw winnings - You get a phone call or letter, informing you that you just won a prize in a prize draw.
 You then need to claim your prize by paying an administration fee or by calling the draw organisers using a premium rate phone line.
 If you call, they keep you on the line while you rack up a large sum on your phone bill.
 If you receive any ‘offer’ like this you should destroy it.
-Unsolicited mail however good it may seem should be regarded with suspicion – unless or until it can be properly verified, using alternative sources.
+Unsolicited mail, however good it may seem should be regarded with suspicion – unless or until it can be properly verified, using alternative sources.
 ‘Phishing’ – where fraudulent emails appear to come from your bank or other sources of finance or online trading accounts, usually requesting information from you so that they can update your account, their company records, or supposedly for you to remain registered online.
 They ask you to reply with your full details, such as your name and password.
 Never respond to these emails.
 Legitimate companies never ask for personal information by email, so be aware of these scams.
 IBAS has seen plenty in the last two years and they have become more dangerous as they perfect their methods.
 Always check the ‘browser’ details for the correct http:// address.
 Websites offering to reclaim bank penalty charges - or bank overcharging penalties for bank customers on a ‘no win – no fee’ basis.
 Bank charge cold callers – unsolicited telephone calls, cold callers or emails, offering to help you reclaim your bank charges – often claiming to be from IBAS the OFT or FOS.
 None of these organizations would make any unsolicited contact with you.
-Fund transfer schemes – money–laundering scams that tempt you to use your bank account by offering a commission for feeding funds through your accounts.
-You could wind up with losing your own money and a prison sentence as well.
+Fund transfer schemes – money–laundering scams tempting you to use your bank account by offering a 'commission' for feeding funds through your accounts.
+You could wind up with losing your money and a prison sentence as well.